ulises-jeremias/dotfiles/README.md

 ### From source

 > Use this for any OS that is not `Arch Linux` or `Arch Linux based distro`.
-> This will install unstable versions of the dotfiles generator.
+> This will install unstable versions of HorneroConfig.
 You can switch to a stable version by using any existing git tag.

 ```sh
 git clone https://github.com/ulises-jeremias/dotfiles ~/.dotfiles